 "Volunteering is a great chance to try something new and fulfil a dream.
 When I arrived in New Zealand, I was so lucky to find Rainbow Springs and volunteer here," Kira said.

 For travellers who want to experience something different on their New Zealand visit, volunteering is a fantastic opportunity to get close to local wildlife and learn more about New Zealand’s rich natural history.

 Staff at Rainbow Springs - which houses the largest kiwi hatching facility in New Zealand - welcome international volunteers.

-Rainbow Springs Sales & Marketing Manager, Michelle Caldwell says that volunteers are vital to keeping the park running smoothly - "From helping with the busy hatching programme, to feeding baby tuatara, it’s wonderful to work with volunteers like Kira who give up so much of their time, and are also passionate about our many projects."
+Rainbow Springs conservation staff say that volunteers are vital to keeping the park running smoothly - "From helping with the busy hatching programme, to feeding baby tuatara, it’s wonderful to work with volunteers like Kira who give up so much of their time, and are also passionate about our many projects."

 Zealandia - a ground-breaking eco-attraction in New Zealand’s capital Wellington - is another sanctuary that is helping rescue some of New Zealand’s rarest wildlife.

 The award-winning natural park, just 10 minutes from downtown Wellington, is one of the largest volunteer-supported conservation organisations in New Zealand.

 Volunteers at Zealandia help with daily tasks including biosecurity, checking the integrity of the 8.6km-long high fence which protects the inhabitants and is vital to the success of the valley.
 Tunnels are also checked and monitored for animal pests.

 Other regular tasks include building bird boxes, track cutting, feeding, bird monitoring and assisting scientific research.